maxclav/go-template/README.md

 # Go Template

 My simple template for Go (GoLang) projects.
-This is **not** an official standard
+This is **not** an official standard!

 ## Directories

 * `/cmd`: Main application/service directory.
-Should not be used for packages (libraries).
+Should not be used for package/library projects.
 * `/bin`: for binaries.
 Should be included in `.gitignore`.
-Should be deleted for packages (libraries).
+Should not be used for package/library projects.
 * `/pkg`: actual packages that can be exported outside of the project.
-You could remove it from the project if it's used by a lot of other projects or its getting big.
+The packages in this folder could be moved into their own projects if they were too big or used by other a lot of other projects.
 * `/internal`: like `/pkg`, but for internal use only.
-Should not be used for packages (libraries).
+Should not be used for package/library projects.
 * `/examples`: code with examples to demo a package (library) for example.

 ### Other options for bigger projects